moaltem/DL4NLP/comet_experiment/README.md

 #### by Moritz Altemeyer and Philipp Hege
 ---------------------------

-This repository contains the code of the COMET experiment.
+This project folder contains the code of the COMET experiment.
 In detail, it consists of the following:

 - Folder **comet_train**: Files and data used for training.